WengangMao/Genetic-Optimisation/README.md

   2, a ship performance (fatigue/fuel) model

   3, a dynamic programming combined with genetic optimisation

+First, we will have to learn how to use python